foxriver76/ioBroker.xbox/README.md

     |:---:|:---:|
     |number|R/W|

-   *Jump to a specific position on media content.*
+   *Jump to a specific position on media content.
+The state will be acknowledged when it has been arrived at the REST server, which not means, that it has been executed.*

 * media.play